Activities & Experiences

 Whale Huys Eco Villa lies an easy two hours drive up the east coast from Cape Town International airport (if driving is not your thing, private transfers by helicopter or small plane can be arranged).

 The little fisherman’s town of Gansbaai is a short 10 minutes drive from the villa and has become renowned for the responsible tourism initiatives in the area.
 Stanford, a small town known for its quaint restaurants, is 15 minutes by car.
 For a larger variety of shops, Hermanus is only 35 minutes away, on the other side of Walker Bay.
-This means that the list of activities to do in the area and experiences to be had is impressively divers and engaging.
-If you are a history fanatic, foodie, wine aficionado, nature lover or the adrenaline chasing kind, everyone will find more than a few engaging and memorable things to do.
+This means that the list of activities to do in the area and experiences to be had is impressively diverse and engaging.
+Most of our guests love to just unwind in nature, sit by the pool or read a book by the fireplace, However, activities also abound for the more energetic.
+If you are are a history buff, foodie, wine aficionado, nature lover or an adrenaline junkie, there are endless possibilities for things to do in the region.

 Food, Wine & Culture